Semnani language

-Semnani (سمنی زفون, Semani zefön) is one of the local languages of the Semnan Province of Iran.
+Semnani (سمنی زفون, Semani zefön) (known also as Komisenian languages) is one of the local languages of the Semnan province of Iran.
 Despite the common misconception that Semnani is a Persian dialect, the language belongs to the Northwestern branch of the Western Iranian languages.
 Like other Caspian languages, it bears some resemblance to the Old Iranian Median language and was influenced by Parthian in a later process.

 Phonology

 Consonants

 (Where symbols appear in pairs, the one to the right represents a voiced consonant.
 Allophones are in parentheses.)

 Grammar

 Syntax

 Subjects in Semnani must have gender agreement with the verb in their immediate clause.